data-forge/data-forge-js/README.md

 ### Data-Forge plugins under Node.js

-Plugins are typically loaded into the Data-Forge namespace as follows, using *data-forge-from-yahoo* (todo: link to repo) as an example.
+Plugins are typically loaded into the Data-Forge namespace as follows, using [*data-forge-from-yahoo*](https://www.npmjs.com/package/data-forge-from-yahoo) as an example.

 Install via NPM: